sultandlen/kraker/README.md

 # Kraker

-Kraker is a genetic algortihm to find a text.
+Implementing a genetic algorithm to find solution to a password guessing problem.

 ## Demo